 Data-driven decisions beat gut feelings.
 Without tracking, you're guessing.
 Am I studying enough?
 Am I spending too much time on one subject?
 A study timer with statistics gives you objective answers.
 You can see exactly how many hours you put into each subject and adjust your schedule accordingly.

-Why Athenify goes beyond simple timers.
+Why Athenify goes beyond a simple clock for studying.
 Free timers count time, but they don't remember it.
 Athenify saves every session, shows you trends over weeks and months, and keeps you motivated with streaks, medals, and gamification.
 It's the difference between taking notes and building a knowledge system.
-Discover the best study tracker app for students.
+Our aesthetic study timer online combines beautiful design with powerful tracking.
+Whether you prefer a focus timer for deep work or a fullscreen timer for total immersion, Athenify has you covered — discover the best study tracker app for students.

-Which study timer technique is right for you?
+Which study clock technique is right for you?

 52/17 Method – 52 minutes of work followed by a 17-minute break.
 Based on productivity research by DeskTime analyzing top performers.
 Best for deep work sessions and complex problem-solving where 25 minutes feels too short to get into flow.